giulianopz/lfcs/domains/5-service-configuration/a.md

 ## Setting the Default DNS Resolver on Ubuntu 20.04 Server

 **systemd-resolved** provides the stub resolver on Ubuntu 20.04.
-As mentioned in the beginning of this article, a stub resolver is a small DNS client on the end-user’s computer that receives DNS requests from applications such as Firefox and forward requests to a recursive resolver.
+As mentioned in the beginning of this article, a stub resolver is a small DNS client on the end-user's computer that receives DNS requests from applications such as Firefox and forward requests to a recursive resolver.

 The default recursive resolver can be seen with this command: `systemd-resolve --status`

-If you don'find `127.0.0.1` as your current DNS Server, BIND isn’t the default.
+If you don'find `127.0.0.1` as your current DNS Server, BIND isn't the default.
 If your are testing it on your laptop, chances are that your current DNS server is your home router.

-If you run the following command on the BIND server, the related DNS query won’t be found in BIND log: `dig A facebook.com`
+If you run the following command on the BIND server, the related DNS query won't be found in BIND log: `dig A facebook.com`

 Instead, you need to explicitly tell dig to use BIND: `dig A facebook.com @127.0.0.1`